 What is the problem?
 All defects in the HR department affect recruitment, as well.
 If there is no clear scheme of interaction within the department and with other company divisions, this slows down the selection.
 For example, candidates sometimes go tHRough all the interview stages in a couple of days or have to visit the company for weeks.
 As a result, most nimble and promising ones manage to find another job.

-By implementing human resource automation, organizations can dramatically reduce day-to-day processes by automating the most repetitive tasks and allowing HR managers to focus on other productive and more strategic tasks that are critical to the company’s growth.
+By implementing Robotic Process Automation in HR and recruiting, organizations can dramatically reduce day-to-day processes by automating the most repetitive tasks and allowing HR managers to focus on other productive and more strategic tasks that are critical to the company’s growth.
 The main focus of RPA in HR operations is primarily micro-tasks, thus integrating all the processes that large legacy systems could not or could not solve.

 RPA has tremendous potential to revolutionize the entire HR industry through greater efficiency and faster return on investment.
 As a completely non-invasive technology, RPA can run in the background without requiring human attention.